skonplayz/999Vault/README.md

 ## The Vault Exists.

-999Vault is a **cloud-streamed music vault** powered by Cloudflare R2.
+999Vault is a **cloud-streamed music vault** for unreleased and leaked Juice WRLD songs.

 No installs.
 No uploads required.